-But Thanksgiving is a crazy busy time and if you are not 10000% set on making your own homemade pie crust, then I think its okay to skip it and go with the store-bought.
-Remember this is a no judgment zone.
+Thanksgiving is a crazy busy time and if you are not 10000% set on making your own then totally simplify your life and make a trip to the store instead!

-Start by defrosting the pie crusts on the counter.
-At this point you have two options:
+Start by defrosting the homemade or store bought pie crusts on the counter.
+If using store bought, you have two options:

-- Bake in the store pan- Use one crust as the base for your filling and use the other for decoration.
+- Choose to bake in the store pan– Use one crust as the base for your filling and use the other for decoration.

 - Bake in your own pan– Take the pie crusts out of the tins and combine both crusts together.
 Then roll them out into one crust to bake in your own pie pan.
 One crust will not fit, you will need two.
 Then use the scraps for decoration!
 I like this way better because then it is less obvious you bought the pie crust.
 MUHAHAHA.